rtidgreenberg/comms_manager/README.md

 - Cannot extend the data model (issues with different vendors handling of extensibility)

 # Requirements
-- Platforms must be able to receive selected data from CCS [Platform to CCS filtering](#platform-to-ccs-filtering)
+- Platforms must be able to receive selected data from C2 [Platform to C2 filtering](#platform-to-C2-filtering)
-- CCS must be able to receive selected data from Platforms [CCS to Platform filtering](#ccs-to-platform-filtering)
+- C2 must be able to receive selected data from Platforms [C2 to Platform filtering](#C2-to-platform-filtering)
 - Platforms must not receive any data coming from other Platforms in default state [Platforms to Platforms isolation](#platforms-to-platforms-isolation)
 - Must be able to dynamically enable session routes for topics between platforms [Dynamically enable platform routes](#dynamically-enable-platform-routes)
 - Must be able to dynamically isolate user/discovery data between squad groups of Platforms [Dynamic grouping](#dynamic-grouping)
-- CCS must be able to communicate with all Platforms by default regardless of Platform group [Dynamic grouping](#dynamic-grouping)
+- C2 must be able to communicate with all Platforms by default regardless of Platform group [Dynamic grouping](#dynamic-grouping)
 - Commands addressed with a destination.parentID GUID need to be filtered out appropriately

 # Topics
-## Platform to CCS Topics (Total 13)
+## Platform to C2 Topics (Total 13)

-## CCS to Platform Topics (Total 11)
+## C2 to Platform Topics (Total 11)

 ## Platform to Platform topics (Add as needed)